esimov/pigo/README.md

     	Shift detection window by percentage (default 0.1)
 ```

 **Important notice:** In case you wish to run also the pupil/eyes localization, then you need to use the `plc` flag and provide a valid path to the pupil localization cascade file.
-The same applies for facial landmark points detection, only that this time the parameter accepted by the `flpc` flag is a directory to the facial landmark point cascade files found under `cascades/lps`.
+The same applies for facial landmark points detection, only that this time the parameter accepted by the `flpc` flag is a directory pointing to the facial landmark points cascade files found under `cascades/lps`.

 ### CLI command examples
 You can also use the `stdin` and `stdout` pipe commands: